 There are more practical limits, though.
 The Mayo Clinic pegs about 400mg of caffeine – around 4 cups of coffee – as a reasonable upper limit for most.
 If you are in the previous categories, or if you have issues with the acid, or perhaps with anxiety or another side effect, your results may vary.

 If you aren’t as fond as coffee as I am, then there’s no need to worry.
 You can still get some of the health effects of coffee without drinking it by trying out some alternatives.

 This includes decaf coffee instead of caffeinated coffee.
 If it’s the coffee you don’t like, but you’d like to keep the caffeine, you can even try certain teas.
-Green tea is an excellent choice – it’s a drink containing less caffeine but plenty of health benefits like potent antioxidants.
+Green tea is an excellent choice – it’s a drink containing less caffeine but promising plenty of health benefits.

 Coffee: Magic in a Cup

 It’s no surprise, I’m a massive fan of coffee.
 I drink it all the time, morning, noon, and (it pains me to admit) night.

 Luckily for me – and billions of more people around the world – coffee seems to have many fantastic effects on human health and performance.